jordles/notes/React.md

 States can be used to store data that is local to the component.
 This data is private to the component and cannot be accessed outside of the component.

+With vanilla JS, we would have to update the actual DOM manually for every change in the state with `document.getElement` methods.
+With React, we can use the `useState` hook to manage the state of a component that updates the virtual DOM first and later updates the actual DOM.

 `useState` is a React hook that allows you to add state to a functional component.
 It returns an array with two elements: the current state value and a function to update the state value.

 useState accepts a current initial value, and since its a function, it ==returns an array with two elements: the current state value and a function to update the state value.==